php-fig/fig-standards/proposed/psr-cache.md

 by this document but this doesn't mean implementations can't use it for more specific implementations such as a full OO implementation with other methods attached.

-### 4.2 CacheInterface

-The method ```exists()``` is present in order to facilitate cases where a user will want to just check for an item presence rather that fetching it in case it exists.